dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

     <img src="/posts/protonmail-e2e-encryption/images/green-key.png" alt="" class="w-8 h-6 rounded-full m-0" />
 </span> ).

-Such a communication channel can be called **end-to-end encrypted** because it guaranties that only the 2 ends of the communication channel (Amy and Brian) have access to the decrypted content.
+Such a communication channel is called **end-to-end encrypted** because it guarantees that only the 2 ends of the communication channel (Amy and Brian) have access to the decrypted content.

 <figure class="flex flex-col items-center image">